You probably recognize the following scenario:

 - Increase the size of your Active vocab

 - Make important Active words more active

-You can accomplish both task by actively using the words.
+You can accomplish both tasks by actively using the words.
 You will not make your Passive vocab active if you keep treating it passively.

 Now before you jump to conclusions…

 I’m not solely talking about intentionally using Passive vocab in conversations — though that’s an excellent way — but also using those words in any kind of expression.

 Something as simple as making 20 sentences that include the passive word you want to make active — or the active word you want to make more active —works great as well.
 Just make sure you say them out loud.
 (You have to use the words in speech.)

 The Final Ingredient is a Pinch of Spaced Repetition